rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

  You then send 0.1 Bitcoin to someone else.
  It is tempting to think your original address now has 0.4 Bitcoin, but in reality your original address has nothing.
- The original transaction has nothing.
+ The original transaction is spent.
  And there is no "from address" in Bitcoin.
  When you sent 0.1 Bitcoin,
   this created a new transaction with two outputs: